 Earning $132K per year on average, Plant Managers of Manufacturing receive the most money, followed by Operations Managers ($77K), Senior Financial Analysts (about $75K), and Project Engineers (around $71K).
 Earning only $52K on average, Operations Supervisors make less than most people in the company.

-When it comes to location, the highest average paycheck ($102K annually) can be spotted in Plymouth, Mich.; Detroit, Mich. (around $87K), Ann Arbor, Mich. (approximately $84K), and the company's headquarter city of Southfield, Mich. (about $68K) are the next top-paying cities.
-Expected earnings are below average ($55K) in Blacksburg, Va., one of the lowest-paid cities.
-By state, Federal Mogul Corp pays its Pennsylvania employees the most; the pay rate there is $78K per year.
+When it comes to location, the highest average paycheck (approximately $98K annually) can be spotted in Ann Arbor, Mich.; the company's headquarter city of Southfield, Mich. (around $76K), Chicago, Ill. ($76K), and Detroit, Mich. (about $67K) are the next top-paying cities.
+High paychecks are not found in Athens, Ala.; in fact, at $60K it is one of the worst-paid cities.
+Within the company, workers earn the highest salaries (an average of $80K per year) in Tennessee.

 Years of Experience